ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 [[warning]]
 | Do **not** mix `packages` and `modules`!
 This will result in a large bundle size!

-It is vitally important that you do not mix packages and modules in the same application as you will end up including AG Grid twice and doubling your bundle size!
+It is important that you do not mix packages and modules in the same application as this will result in AG Grid being included twice and doubling your bundle size!
 All modules are scoped by either `@ag-grid-community/*` or `@ag-grid-enterprise/*` and should not be mixed with the standalone packages of `ag-grid-community` and `ag-grid-enterprise`.

 | Modules                     | Packages             |
 | --------------------------- | -------------------- |